mmathis5/startup/notes.md

 ##Intro to CSS
 I thought it was really neat to learn more about CSS.
 In fact, now that I understand how styling elements work, I've realized that I probably need to go in and adjust some of my HTML code in my startup to better reflect my design needs.
 I was honestly picking a lot of the types (i.e. <h1> vs <h2>) on nothing more than vibes, which is not good.
 But it's cool how learning more about CSS helped me understand html more.

+##CSS Deliverable
+I was suprised to see how much more sense html made once I started working with CSS.
+I feel like using the two of them together gave me a better understanding of both languages.
+Overall, I enjoy styling with html and think that the bootstrap elements make everythihng really aesthetic for the user and easy for the developer.